 - If you’re short on time, consider using flowcharts instead of text-based solutions.
 A flowchart can easily summarise the entire answer.
 Similarly, tables are useful for presenting any type of data.
 Rather than burying material in the text and making it harder for the examiner to find, use tables to make the answer more appealing.

 - Begin the answers with a brief overview of the topic or keyword.
 In this area, always provide context for the answer.
 The body of the answer is made up of the answer to the specific question that was posed.
 Divide the question into sections to give the answer several dimensions.
 Finally, the ending should always be upbeat and forward-looking.

-The above-mentioned information could serve as a beginner’s guide to passing the UPSC civil services test by reading the important books.
+The above-mentioned information could serve as a beginner’s guide to passing the UPSC civil services test by reading important books.
 Remember, it’s always about the quality, not the number.
 Rather than gaining half-knowledge from numerous publications, choose the ideal book and devote your entire attention to it.
 For any subject, IAS aspirants should avoid using a huge number of books.
 Only standard books and study materials should be used.
-Rather than looking for fresh study material, they should concentrate on revising the classic works over and again.
-While reading any of the topics, use a pointer to highlight the key words, paragraphs, and equations for a better and faster understanding.
+Rather than looking for fresh study material, they should concentrate on revising the classic works over and over again.
+While reading any of the topics, use a pointer to highlight the keywords, paragraphs, and equations for a better and faster understanding.
 Make it a habit to take notes when preparing from recommended sources, books, or study materials so you can review them quickly.
 Happy Learning dear aspirants!!